- Debtor Name

 suffixes to distinguish filings by lineage (for example, Jr. or Sr.)

 - If the debtor is an organization, check the charter documents in the organization's state of jurisdiction.
+For organizations registered in Montana you may verify their name through this link Business Entity Search.

 The filing location of a UCC lien is determined as follows: